hunterh37/DicyaninThumbController/README.md

 ## How It Works

-The controller uses the thumb tip position relative to the index finger knuckle (MCP) to create a virtual joystick.
+The controller uses the thumb tip position relative to the index finger tip to create a virtual joystick.
 The direction is calculated as a normalized vector, and the magnitude is scaled based on the distance between these points.

 - The thumb tip position is used as the joystick position
-- The index finger MCP (knuckle) is used as the center point
+- The index finger tip is used as the center point
 - The vector between these points determines the direction and magnitude
 - A deadzone prevents small movements from triggering the controller
 - The maximum distance parameter limits how far the thumb can move for full magnitude